FIN392/Raspberry/My_Raspberry_installation/README.md

 How? '*This is the way*'.

 ```
+# Everything is easier as ROOT ('I AM gROOT')
+sudo -i

 # Upgrade and update everything (takes 15-20 minutes approx.)
 apt install rpi-update -y
 apt autoremove -y